hyperledger-archives/education/LFS171x/indy-material/nodejs/AgentDemoScript.md

 So far in this demo, the Proof Requests have "just happened."
 That is, when a connection is made, both parties send a Proof Request to each other.
 In this case, we're going to walk through the steps of Acme requesting the proof.
 What's the problem with the demo?
 Unfortunately, in this demo, Acme doesn't know the information to construct the Proof Request for the transcripts, so they have to get that information from Faber.
 Worse, we're going to use copy and paste to get that information.
 That's ugly!
 Rest assured, there are other ways for this to work in a real app, but for now, we'll just use this approach.

 Start this step in the Faber browser tab.
 Click on **Proof Requests**.
 In the **Select a Proof Request** dropdown, select "Transcript-Data."
-The text (a JSON structure) in the box to the right will update to begin with "name": "Transcript-Date".
+The text (a JSON structure) in the box to the right will update to begin with "name": "Transcript-Data".
 Highlight all of the data in that text box and copy the text (right-click and choose "copy").
 Next, go over to Acme to request the Transcripts Proof.

 From the Acme browser tab: